 Both games are rife with a myriad of ways of griefing teammates, and it is done so regularly.
 The two games do attempt to dampen the spread of remarks that are too homophobic or racist (with penalties like being placed into lower priority queue).
 When thoroughly miffed, many players resort to 'feeding,' the act of dying to the enemy team on purpose to give them gold.
 To win games, some players even resort to 'swatting,' the act of making up a violent crime in order to goad a SWAT team to the streamer's home.

-League of Legends allows for small tweaks to the player’s experience with their champion.
-By equipping runes, a champion begins the game with small advantageous stat boosts.
-By taking masteries, a champion receives gradual increases to their effectiveness, sometimes in the form of unique passive abilities to structure one’s gameplay around.
+League of Legends allows for small tweaks to the player's experience with their champion.
+The rune system (soon to be revamped and replaced) allows champions to begin the game with small stat boosts.
+By taking masteries, a champion receives gradual increases to their effectiveness, sometimes in the form of unique passive abilities to structure one's gameplay around.

 By contrast, at the beginning of every Dota 2 match, the player starts with a clean slate.
 The only thing that carries over from previous matches is the player.
 League champions can start out with a core direction already built, perhaps taking attack runes and offensive masteries.
 But in Dota 2, similar traits can only be gained in-game.
 When a hero levels up, they can choose to rank up 'talents' rather than skills.
 These bonuses are unique to each hero, often offering players distinct, permanent choices.